Having faith in God during difficult times can be incredibly hard. Excruciating. Even physically painful.

 That’s why I want to give you a SIMPLE, EASY way to grow closer to God through daily Bible study.

-I've developed an easy Bible study method that teaches you a simple process for reading, understanding and applying Bible verses to your life.
-It's called the 5Rs Bible Study™ Method (you can learn about it here).
+I’ve developed an easy Bible study method that teaches you a simple process for reading, understanding and applying Bible verses to your life.
+It’s called the Spiritual Growth Rhythm, and you can learn more about it here in this video.And I’ve written an amazing Bible study that uses the Spiritual Growth Rhythm™ to help you discover God’s love for you in a brand new way!

-(I'm guessing that you could use a hefty dose of God's love and joy right now?) 🙂
+(I’m guessing that you could use a hefty dose of God’s love right now?) 🙂

 You may believe on a surface level that you are loved by God, but let me tell you, going through a hard time is usually the time when we begin to question God’s love.